Doctor Who Monsters, Aliens and Villains

 William Hartnell

-Things were made even more disturbing when Frog and Shade’s old injuries began to heal; the plastic chunks in Shade's face literally started to push their way out of his skin, and Frog's damaged vocal chords and scarred face were regenerating themselves.
-However, Frog’s healing was accompanied by her body transforming into a Schirr simultaneously, and Tovel and Roba weren't too far behind either.
-Finding some pairs of web sets in a room full of crystals - the ship's engines - Shade and Frog learned that the newly-discovered websets were Lindey and Shel’s, but Joiks was killed by the stone cherubs, who The Doctor realised were Morphiean constructions.
+The situation became increasingly complicated when it was discovered that Shel was an android, sent by Earth Central to join the team for an undisclosed reason, Shel’s organic components breaking down as something about the asteroid began to mutate the team’s flesh.
+As DeCaster and Pallemar’s bodies vanished, Frog and Shade’s old injuries began to heal in a disturbingly brutal manner; the plastic chunks in Shade's face literally started to push their way out of his skin, and Frog's damaged vocal chords and scarred face were regenerating themselves.
+However, Frog’s healing was accompanied by her body transforming into a Schirr simultaneously, and Tovel and Roba soon began to experience similar mutations.
+Finding some pairs of web sets in a room full of crystals that served as the ship’s engines, absorbing flesh as a power source through Schirr rituals, Shade and Frog learned that the newly-discovered websets were Lindey and Shel’s, but Joiks was killed by the stone cherubs, who The Doctor realised were Morphiean constructions.
 The Doctor also realised that the Schirr bodies were not really dead - they had simply been frozen in Time, and when they had gotten out, they had been moving so fast that nobody could see them as they transferred back into ‘reality’.

 Return to the top of this page